Current Projects

 Latin American Trans-Ancestry Initiative for Obsessive-Compulsive Disorder Genomics (LATINO) Project

-Our lab is part of a multi-site study that is examining genetic impacts on OCD in Latino/a individuals in North American and South America.
+Our lab is part of a multi-site study that is examining genetic impacts on OCD in Latino/a individuals in North America and South America.
 We are giving structured interviews and questionnaires to diagnose individuals and we are collecting genetic material through salivary samples.

 Obesity and Suicide Behavior